-Why you have repeat callers and what you can learn from them
+Why you have repeat callers and what you can learn from them with repeat call analysis

 When analyzing calls from the same customers, the call transcripts often show that the customer felt the need to call in for a second time because something was left unresolved.